 E had big hands.
 Huge hands.
 Like it was ridiculous.
-We went multiple times to different jewellery stores looking for the perfect wedding ring for him.
+We went multiple times to different jewelry stores looking for the perfect wedding ring for him.
 I asked him so many questions about what he would like, what did he want it to look like, how big, what style.
 I really wanted him to like his ring.
 The issue though, was his fingers.
 His fingers/hands/knuckles what have you, had been broken/injured so many times playing rugby that finding a ring to fit was proving to be more effort then it was worth in the end.
-Any ring that would fit over his knuckles would just hang loosely around his finger once on.
+Any ring that would fit over his knuckles would just hang loosely around the base of his finger once on.

 The ring I spent so much time, effort and money on meant nothing to him.
 He used to insinuate that by taking off the ring we were done.
 To him, it was as simple as throwing it away and he would be done with me.
 I never once saw him out there looking for it.
 It didn’t matter to him.
 It was no big deal to him.
 I was no big deal to him.
 I could’ve easily been thrown away like that and he would’ve cared just as much.